Sophia, a Adoptable Beagle in Barron, WI image 1/6

 Sophia's Story

 Sophia is still working very hard on learning how to trust.
-After spending so much of her life in an environment where she could not rely on people for comfort or safety, learning to let her guard down is a slow and incredibly meaningful process.
+After spending so many years in an environment where she could not rely on people for comfort or safety, learning to let her guard down is a slow and incredibly meaningful process.

 Sophia is still working very hard on learning how to trust.
-After spending so much of her life in an environment where she could not rely on people for comfort or safety, learning to let her guard down is a slow and incredibly meaningful process.
+After spending so many years in an environment where she could not rely on people for comfort or safety, learning to let her guard down is a slow and incredibly meaningful process.

 Consider Sophia for adoption?